unsw-cse-comp3900-9900/capstone-project-sunshine-waiter/system_design/API_Design_Restaurant_order_system.md

 ## TODO

-1.  user shall not be able to update email address

 2. Follow HTTP protocol on [401 response for jwt](https://stackoverflow.com/questions/33265812/best-http-authorization-header-type-for-jwt  )

 3.  `405` Method Not Allowed

     The method specified in the Request-Line is not allowed for the resource identified by the Request-URI.
 The response MUST include an Allow header containing a list of valid methods for the requested resource.

-4.  add `helmet` to protect HTTP request.
+3.  add `helmet` to protect HTTP request.

+4. Add response data filter by `AccessControl`.